mijikm/voice-note-generation-pipeline-using-amazon-polly-and-s3/README.md

   - You may also create a folder: `mkdir aws-amazon-polly-s3` then `cd aws-amazon-polly-s3`
 4. Run `conda create -p venv python==3.10`
 - Explanation: -p venv: to create the environment in the venv directory; relative to my current working directory
-5. Activate this environment: Run `conda activate venv/` OR `conda activate /Users/mijikim/aws-amazon-polly-s3/venv`
+5. To activate this environment: Run `conda activate venv/` OR `conda activate /Users/mijikim/aws-amazon-polly-s3/venv`
 6. To deactivate an active environment, use `conda deactivate`
 7. Create a Requirements text file with the required libraries
 8. File > New Text File > enter boto3